swiss/paf-link/documentation/4_design_principles.md

   </figcaption>
 </figure>

+In paf.link, agents and their roles are always modeled as qualified associations (see [PROV-O Qualified Terms](#QualifiedTerms)).

 ## Entities

 Entities can be used as **input information** for a certain activity or can be created as **output information** representing the **result of a specific activity** (e.g. voting result of a voting activity).
 Such output information in turn can act as **input information** for later activities.
-Entities should not act at the same time as input and output entity for the *same* activity.
+If there is no specific need to link the creation of an entity to a specific activity, the entity can just be used without formal creation.
+Usually, entities will not act at the same time as input and output information of the same activity.

 <figure id="entities">
   <img src="img/entities.svg" alt="Input and Output Entities" />